-The overall financial operations of the public sector, improved on account of a cash surplus of the Non-Financial Public Enterprises (NFPEs).
-Higher capital spending contributed to the lower central government performance, while decreased current and capital expenditure explained the improvement in the NFPEs balance.
+The overall financial operations of the public sector, computed on a cash basis, deteriorated slightly on account of lower central government performance.
+The Non-Financial Public Enterprises (NFPEs) recorded improved performance.
+Higher capital spending contributed to the central government outcome, while decreased current and capital expenditure explained the improvement in the NFPEs balance.

 The stock of both government's domestic bonded debt and external guaranteed public debt increased by 16.0 percent and 12.0 percent, respectively.
 The former reflected an expansion in the issuance of government treasury bills to sterilize excess liquidity, which is consistent with the Bank's monetary policy objectives.
 The growth in the stock of external debt resulted mainly from disbursement received under the PetroCaribe Initiative and Inter-American Development Bank (IDB).
 Both domestic and external debt service rose in 2009.
 Monetary aggregates reflected the pace of economic activity in the economy.
 Broad money grew by 9.7 percent on account of a 50.8 percent increase in net foreign assets.
 Net domestic credit declined but credit to the private sector grew by 5.7 percent.
 Both narrow and quasi money increased by 8.7 and 10.2 percent respectively.
 Commercial banks interest rates, though trending downward, remained relatively stable.
 Non-bank financial institutions continued active mobilization of financial resources, resulting in increased claims on the private sector and the banking system.